radek2s/BetKeeper/documents/01_requirements/00-requirements.md

 4. <span style="color: #DB9724">(Functional)</span> User should be notified when bet is Finished.
 5. <span style="color: #DB9724">(Functional)</span> User should be notified when bet deadline is approaching (if bet is not Finished) (3 days left).

+5. <span style="color: #DB9724">(Functional)</span> User should be notified when bet is still in Pending state for longer than 1 week.
+(Pending is after creation state before resolved or rejected)

 7. <span style="color: #DB9724">(Functional)</span> During bet creation creator should be able to select one friend from his friend list to be participate of the bet.
 8. <span style="color: #DB9724">(Functional)</span> Bet list should have ability to filter bets by: